What we do

 Our CEO, Jeremy Hall comments on buying and selling a leasing company

-My first customer base acquisition was back in 1990, Armour Leasing, a well-known and respected leasing broker had just shut down.
-I remember buying the client base of 1,000 companies for £1,000.
+My first experience with customer base acquisition dates back to 1990.
+Armour Leasing, a well-known and respected leasing broker, had just shut down.
+I saw an opportunity to buy their client base of 1,000 companies for just £1,000.
+At first, it seemed like an incredible bargain.

-Acquisitions was not really on our agenda.
-However, we did acquire a few companies such as ITR in Tunbridge Wells.
+Acquisitions were never a primary focus for us, but we did acquire a few companies along the way, including ITR in Tunbridge Wells.

-Roll forward a few years to 1999 and we sold Wyse Leasing to a NASDAQ software company.
-This business was subsequently bought back and resold in 2009, to a very large and respected German leasing funder.
+Fast forward to 1999, and we sold Wyse Leasing to a NASDAQ-listed software company.
+This business was later repurchased and resold in 2009 to a prominent and highly respected German leasing funder.

-What do we look for when acquiring a leasing company?
+What key factors do we consider when acquiring a leasing company?

-Furthermore, how can we structure a sale and purchase that makes it beneficial to all parties?
+And, importantly, how can we structure a sale and purchase to ensure it’s beneficial for all parties involved?

 If you are looking to sell your leasing company, please contact us for a confidential conversation.